-To insure moderate inrush current and reduce output overshoot, the NCV898032 features a soft start which charges a capacitor with a fixed current to ramp up the reference voltage.
+To insure moderate inrush current and reduce output overshoot, the NCV8871 features a soft start which charges a capacitor with a fixed current to ramp up the reference voltage.
+This fixed current is based on the switching frequency, so that if the NCV8871 is synchronized to twice the default switching frequency the soft start will last half as long.